ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 Note that the referenced context URI does _not_ have to match the `@context` of the Profile Crate itself.

 {: .tip }
-The `@context` MAY be the Profile Crate's Metadata JSON-LD file if it is [resolvable](appendix/jsonld.md#ro-crate-json-ld-media-type) as media type `application/ld+json` over HTTP.
+The `@context` MAY be the Profile Crate's Metadata JSON-LD file itself if it is [resolvable](appendix/jsonld.md#ro-crate-json-ld-media-type) as media type `application/ld+json` over HTTP.
 Make sure the crate includes the defined terms both within its `@context` and ideally as entities in its `@graph`.